alyssa-nicole-tech/Data-Curation/README.md

 This repository is a collection of media sources being used in an experiment for Transformer improvement on sociologically nuanced language patterns.

-The patterns in the dataset include satire, irony, nuance, and formality / standardization.
+The patterns in the dataset include irony, cultural standardization, implicit meaning, insincerity, & mixed sentiment

 ## 📚 Research Foundation